van-voyagers/T3A2-A-van-voyage-docs/readme.md

 ---

+Click the dropdowns below to view user stories and user personas.

-User personas are included to consider the different ways or approaches different users may take to using the website.
+_User personas are included to consider the different ways or approaches different users may take to using the website._

-_Click the dropdowns below to view user stories and user personas._
+_User stories and personas may contain ~~strikethroughs~~, indicating revision._

 <details><summary><h3>User Personas</h3></summary>